Information about UNSW Business School protocols, University policies, student responsibilities and education quality and support.

 For information on how to acknowledge your sources and reference correctly, see: https://student.unsw.edu.au/referencing.
 If you are unsure what referencing style to use in this course, you should ask the lecturer in charge.

 Students are expected to be familiar with and adhere to university policies in relation to class attendance and general conduct and behaviour, including maintaining a safe, respectful environment; and to understand their obligations in relation to workload, assessment and keeping informed.

-It is expected that you will spend at least nine to ten hours per week studying for a course except for Summer Term courses which have a minimum weekly workload of eighteen to twenty hours.
+It is expected that you will spend at least nine to ten hours per week (for AGSM students, at least ten to twelve hours per week) studying for a course except for Summer Term courses which have a minimum weekly workload of eighteen to twenty hours (for AGSM students, twenty to twenty four hours per week).
 This time should be made up of reading, research, working on exercises and problems, online activities and attending classes.
 In periods where you need to complete assignments or prepare for examinations, the workload may be greater.
 Over-commitment has been a cause of failure for many students.
 You should take the required workload into account when planning how to balance study with employment and other activities.

 We strongly encourage you to connect with your Moodle course websites in the first week of semester.
 Local and international research indicates that students who engage early and often with their course website are more likely to pass their course.